tardate/LittleCodingKata/python/micropython/compiling_macosx/README.md

-# #208 Building MicroPython on MacOS
+# #208 Building MicroPython on macOS

 Quick notes on my first experience building MicroPython on MacOS.